drowe67/codec2-dev/stm32/README.txt

 Gotcha
 ------

-using printf rather than gdb_stdio_printf, regular stdio functions are stubbed out so will link, just nothing will happen.
+Using printf rather than gdb_stdio_printf, regular stdio functions are stubbed out so will link, just nothing will happen.